History of the Brisbane Broncos: 2000s

 The Broncos' 2002 season saw the return of club legend Allan Langer to the side, following his successful comeback to Australian rugby league in the previous year's State of Origin decider.
 It was also the beginning of Brisbane's recurring "post origin slump", which was to haunt the club for the next four years.
 As many of the Queensland Maroons who compete in the mid-week State of Origin matches are Broncos' players, this extra workload often results in a loss of form for the club around and after the time of the Origin series.
 The Broncos finished the 2002 regular season in 3rd position, with the highest points differential in the league, but were knocked out in the Preliminary Final against the Sydney City Roosters.

 On 6 January 2003 Shane Edwards was replaced as CEO of the club by Bruno Cullen.
 The Brisbane Broncos had a strong start to their 2003 season, winning 11 of their first 14 games, but later breaking the club's longest losing streak record by losing their last 8 games straight.
 Brisbane still made it to the finals, finishing the regular season in 8th position, but lost the Qualifying Final to the Penrith Panthers 28–18.
 The 2003 season was the first in the Broncos' history in which they lost more games than they won.
 In the first half of the 2003 NRL season, whilst still at ANZ Stadium, the Broncos were only beaten once (by the New Zealand Warriors in round five).
 However, upon returning to Suncorp Stadium in round 12, the Broncos only won a home match once (defeating the Sydney Roosters in round 16).

-Also in 2003 the Rugby Union World Cup was played in Australia.
-As a testament to the quality of the athletes produced at the Broncos, three of the club's former players featured in two of the top three finishing teams of the rugby union world's peak competition, all of them having played together in the Broncos' 2000 premiership-winning side: Lote Tuquri with Wendell Sailor for The Wallabies and Brad Thorn for The All Blacks.
+Also in 2003 the Rugby World Cup was played in Australia.
+As a testament to the quality of the athletes produced at the Broncos, three of the club's former players featured in two of the top three finishing teams of the rugby union world's peak competition, all of them having played together in the Broncos' 2000 premiership-winning side: Lote Tuquri with Wendell Sailor for Australia and Brad Thorn for New Zealand.